-Reserve and stakeholders about central bank digital currencies," outlining potential benefits and risks of CBDC and suggesting particular features that a CBDC might incorporate to "best serve the needs of the United States" [BoG 2022].
-Meanwhile, the Federal Reserve Bank of Boston, in conjunction with MIT, issued a white paper in February, outlining phase 1 of "Project Hamilton, a multiyear research project to explore the CBDC design space and gain a hands-on understanding of a CBDC's technical challenges and opportunities."1 Finally, the interagency report on stablecoins, issued in November 2021 by the President's Working Group on Financial Markets, the Federal Deposit Insurance Company, and the Office of the Comptroller of the Currency outlined the risks involved and the regulation needed to deal with the main potential private alternative to CBDC [PWG 2021].
+In fact, the Board of Governors of the Federal Reserve had issued a report on money and payments in January intended as "the first step in a public discussion between the Federal Reserve and stakeholders about central bank digital currencies," outlining potential benefits and risks of CBDC and suggesting particular features that a CBDC might incorporate to "best serve the needs of the United States" (BOG 2022).
+Meanwhile, the Federal Reserve Bank of Boston, in conjunction with the Massachusetts Institute of Technology (MIT), issued a white paper in February outlining phase 1 of "Project Hamilton, a multiyear research project to explore the CBDC design space and gain a hands-on understanding of a CBDC's technical challenges and opportunities."
+Finally, the interagency report on stablecoins-issued in November 2021 by the President's Working Group on Financial Markets, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency-outlined the risks involved and the regulation needed to deal with the main potential private alternative to CBDC (PWG 2021).

-Despite this flurry of activity, the US comes late to the discussion of CBDC.2 Throughout the world, governments, central banks, and regulators have been intensively researching CBDC for nearly a decade.3 Within this period, public interest has waxed and waned, with shifting interest in alternatives to CBDC, like stablecoins and faster payments arrangements.
-In particular, Facebook's announcement of the Libra proposal in 2019 focused attention and
+Despite this flurry of activity, the United States comes late to the discussion of CBDC.3 Throughout the world, governments, central banks, and regulators have been intensively researching CBDC for nearly a decade.4 Within this period, public interest has waxed and